bdshaff/tidymmm/README.md

 # tidymmm

-Tidy tool and extensions for MMM
+Tidy tools and extensions for MMM

 This package has two objectives